achlubek/aero-di/README.md

 - Automatically finds suitable class based on a parent class
 - Autowires everything, just like in Symfony or Spring
 - Works just as fine when compiled
-- As a bonus - exposes class reflection data
+- As a bonus - exposes class and interface reflection data

 ## Installation
 To install, if you use npm: